 3D Sign

 In this section, I will briefly cover how to create the 3d letter sign I did.
-Start out with your sign saying.
-This is exactly how all of the letter styles have begun.

 Then mark your perspective dot.
 A yellow arrow is pointing to the location of my perspective dot.

 Next, start with the letter that is closest to the perspective dot!
 Use the straightedge to draw lines connecting the corners on the letter with the perspective dot.
+Draw in the lines for the remaining letters in that row.

-Make sure to stop drawing any line if it should come into contact with another letter.
+Make sure to stop drawing any line if it touches any other letter, or another spot on the current letter.
 Working in this fashion will make it a lot easier to see each individual letter, and know what lines go with each letter.

 I highly recommend creating a pencil version of your sign before you start burning!

 This will give you a better idea of how you want your sign to look.
 The pencil version is easier to make change on.
-Plus, you can use the pencil version as a reference while burning the sign.
+Plus, you can use the pencil version as a reference while burning the actual sign.

 I like to start with the letter closest to the perspective dot.

-It’s important to remember that my blog is explaining how I created the artwork.
+do want to point out that it is important to remember that my blog is explaining how I created the artwork.
 That does not mean this is the best or only way to get things done.
 Don’t be afraid to experiment.
 For example, you can burn the sides of the letters to a uniform color.

 As I worked on the sign, I made sure to incorporate contrast anywhere that two letters touched.